≡ Menu

 Can I purchase multiple life insurance policies to increase my coverage amount?

-Yes, it is possible to purchase multiple life insurance policies to increase your coverage amount.
-However, you should consider the total cost of all policies and whether it is necessary to have multiple policies to meet your financial goals.
+Yes, purchasing multiple life insurance policies to increase coverage is possible.
+However, it would be best to consider the total cost of all policies and whether it is necessary to have multiple policies to meet your financial goals.

 Is it possible to change the coverage amount of my life insurance policy after I have purchased it?